 - Review the resource OM Tools.
 The tools include additional tips to finding an OM and a conversation guide.

-- Start early because fit matters!
-If your group is shortlisted following the EOI stage, the process will move very quickly and we want you to have the time to make an informed decision.
+- Start early because finding the right partner for your group and work matters!
+If your group is shortlisted following the EOI stage, the process will move very quickly, and we want you to have the time to make an informed decision.

 TAKE NOTE!
 If the OM relationship with a grassroots group ends during the term of the grant, the project cannot automatically be transferred to a new OM.
-In these situations, the grant may be rescinded.
+In these situations, and depending the circumstances, the grant may be rescinded.

 - Support of Senior Leadership and Directors